battlecode/battlecode-server-2017/specs.md

 3. Power is refunded based on remaining bytecodes by a factor of `GameConstants.ENERGY_COST_PER_BYTECODE`, even if it paid its upkeep with energon.
 4. Robots perform actions.

     a.
-If the robot is on the last turn of mining, the mines are placed on the map (SOLIDER Only)
+If the robot is on the last turn of mining, the mines are placed on the map (SOLDIER Only)

     b.
-If the robot is on the last turn of defusing, the mines are removed from the map (SOLIDER Only)
+If the robot is on the last turn of defusing, the mines are removed from the map (SOLDIER Only)

     c.
-If the robot is on the last turn of capturing, then the encampment is created, and the robot is destroyed (SOLIDER Only)
+If the robot is on the last turn of capturing, then the encampment is created, and the robot is destroyed (SOLDIER Only)

     d.
-The robot moves (SOLIDER Only)
+The robot moves (SOLDIER Only)

     e.
 Targeted attacks happen (ARTILLERY Only)

     f.
 Research is updated OR a unit is spawned (HQ Only)

-5. Mine damage is applied (SOLIDER Only)
+5. Mine damage is applied (SOLDIER Only)
 6. Attacks are performed

     a.
-Robot auto-attacks adjacent enemies (SOLIDER Only)
+Robot auto-attacks adjacent enemies (SOLDIER Only)

     b.
 Adjacent units are healed (MEDBAY Only).